 The Sisters of Mary formalised child protection policy supports their practices to ensure that all children are protected from any form of violence, exploitation, discrimination, bullying and any other form of abuse prejudicial to their development.
-The policy provides staff at the schools with clear guidance on how to approach safeguarding and the protection of children.
-The policy also applies to DBS checked WVC UK staff during their visits to the schools for compliance and programme monitoring.
+The policy provides staff and Sisters at the schools with clear guidance on how to approach safeguarding and the protection of children.
+The policy covers visitors to the programme and also applies to DBS checked WVC staff during their visits to the schools for compliance and programme monitoring.

 The child protection policy applies to all children regardless of age, disability, gender, racial heritage, religious belief, sexual orientation or identity.